airpiazza/la-spesa/README.md

 # la-spesa
-This is a fullstack MERN shopping list app
+working on a fullstack MERN shopping list app